Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- In his 11 matchups against the Cardinals, Lockett's 59.6 receiving yards average is 7.9 less than his over/under for Sunday's game (67.5).
+- Lockett is averaging 59.6 receiving yards per game in 11 career matchups against the Cardinals, 3.1 more than his receiving yards prop bet over/under for Sunday's game (56.5).

-- Lockett has caught a touchdown pass versus the Cardinals three times, and had multiple TDs in one of those games.

 - Note: Lockett's stats vs. Cardinals date back to 2016.

-- The 227.1 passing yards the Cardinals yield per game makes them the NFL's eighth-ranked pass defense this season.
+- The Cardinals have the NFL's eighth-ranked pass defense this season, allowing 227.1 yards per game through the air.

-- The Cardinals have allowed 27 passing TDs this season (1.7 per game), ranking them 21st among NFL defenses.
+- The Cardinals have surrendered 27 touchdowns through the air (1.7 per game).
+They are 21st in the league in that category.

 Recent Performances

-- In last week's outing against the Lions, Lockett was targeted three times, totaling 24 yards on three receptions while scoring one touchdown.
+- In last week's matchup with the Lions, Lockett caught three passes for 24 yards and scored one touchdown while being targeted three times.

-- During his last three games, Lockett has put together 54 yards (on six grabs) and one touchdown.
+- Over his last three outings, Lockett has six receptions (nine targets) for 54 yards and one touchdown, averaging 18.0 yards per game.

 Lockett's Seattle Teammates